-A steering committee of 5 dental staff members wrote the different chapters of the report.
+A steering committee of 15 staff members wrote the different chapters of the report and a delegation of 6 students was involved in the writing process.
 The Faculty did not find enough time to circulate the concept of the report widely in the faculty for discussion and feedback.
 Time restraint due to the English translation was the main reason for this.
 During the site visit it appeared, however, that most, if not all, of the interview partners of the expert panel had received and read the report.
-The interviewed members of faculty committees, professors, teachers, students and administrative staff declared that the content of the self-evaluation report was a reliable and representative document.
+The interviewed members of faculty committees, professors, teachers, students and administrative staff declared that the content of the self evaluation report was a reliable and representative document.

 The expert panel concluded that the self-evaluation report provided the necessary information basis for the site visit.
-In the opinion of the experts a more critical and self-reflective self-evaluation report would have added value for the faculty.
+In the opinion of the experts a more critical and self-reflective selfevaluation report would have added value for the faculty.

-Recommendation 1: A more intensive self-reflection on strengths and weaknesses of the Faculty and broad involvement of the academic and non-academic staff in the preparation of the self-evaluation report to improve the quality of the report is recommended.
+Recommendation 1: Self-reflection on strengths and weaknesses of the Faculty and broad involvement of the academic and non-academic staff in the preparation of the self-evaluation report to improve the quality of the report is recommended.

-2.3.
-Group of experts
+2.3 Group of experts